Get started today.

 Can children go to nursery with hand, foot and mouth?

 It’s probably best if they don’t.
-Hand, foot, and mouth can be spread before symptoms are visible.
-The first five days after symptoms start are the most contagious.
+Though hand, foot, and mouth can be spread before symptoms are visible, the first five days after symptoms start are the most contagious.

 However, it’s not required to keep children off nursery if they have hand, foot and mouth – unless your nursery policy says otherwise.